Mojo (comics): Fictional character biography

-The power structure of this world was based on the television industry and Mojo became their leader by controlling it, along with the slave trade.
-Mojo named the world after himself; 'Mojo World' and the dimension the 'Mojoverse'.
+Mojo, one of the Spineless Ones, assumes control of his dimension, calling it the Mojoverse.
 His followers, including Warwolves (vaguely dog-like metallic beings with the ability to kill people and take over the remains of their bodies as skins), became known as Wildways.
-Mojo also has a Chamberlain, an android named Major Domo, who oversees Mojo's financial records and relays Mojo's commands to his servants.
-Major Domo is completely loyal to Mojo, but often obeys with sarcastic comments towards Mojo.
-Major Domo's assistant, a near-constant companion, is called Minor Domo, a hysterical young girl prone to imagining worst-case scenarios.
+Mojo is served by the android Major Domo, who oversees his financial records and relays commands to his servants.
+Major Domo is himself assisted by Minor Domo, a hysterical young girl prone to imagining worst-case scenarios.